-What is considered skinny or underweight when it comes to body mass index?
+What is considered skinny or clinically underweight when it comes to weight?

-Take a look at this chart.
+Take a look at the BMI chart.
 The information is from two big health institutions—the World Health Organization (WHO) and the US Centers for Disease Control and Prevention (CDC).

 Let’s take the average male height at 5’8 or 176cm.

 Clinically underweight or dangerously skinny:

 - BMI of 15, 16, 17, or 18